lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 To demonstrate how to build a plugin that conforms to the `pluginInterface`, let's examine the `sum` plugin.

-The `sum` plugin manifestements the following logic:
+The `sum` plugin implements the following logic:

 - sum whatever is provided in the `input-parameters` field from `globalConfig`.
 - append the result to each element in the output array with the name provided as `output-parameter` in `globalConfig`.

-Let's look at how you would manifestement this from scratch:
+Let's look at how you would implement this from scratch:

 The plugin must be a function conforming to `PluginInterface`.
 You can call the function `Sum`, and inside the body you can add the signature for the `execute` method: